Great Delta Trail

 The Delta Trail is also intended to link to park and recreational facilities and land and water trail systems throughout the Delta.

 The Big Break Regional Shoreline Trail in the City of Oakley begins at the Big Break Visitor Center and continues three miles to the Salt Creek Marsh Trail.
-Delta Science Center located at Big Break has a calendar of family friendly activities.
+Big Break holds many family friendly activities and a list of them can be found through their calendar.

 In the City of West Sacramento, three segments were added to the Delta Trail network.
 The Clarksburg Branch Line Trail extends approximately 4.3 miles from South River Road to the southern limit of the City.
 This “rails to trails” project (Yolo Short Line) is paved for 1.3 miles and provides access to Southport Town Center, River City High School and West Sacramento Recreation Center.